daball/rowdy-reds-java-adventure-game/INSTALL.md

 We have tested all components on Ubuntu Server 14.04.3 LTS on Amazon Web Services/EC2.

-In could presumably work in Windows, however, pay close attention to security settings.
+It could presumably work in Windows, however, pay close attention to security settings.
 It has never been tested to work.

 ## Install Java Runtime